kfitz/reading-notebook/en/pages/boltergrusin.md

-Bolter, Jay David, and Grusin, Richard.
-Remediation:  Understanding New Media.
+# Bolter, Jay David, and Grusin, Richard.  *Remediation:  Understanding New Media*.
 Cambridge, Mass.:  MIT Press, 1999.

-Introduction
+## Introduction

 the "double logic of remediation.
 Our culture wants both to multiply its media and to erase all traces of mediation:  ideally, it wants to erase its media in the very act of multiplying them."
 (Bolter and Grusin 5) -- immediacy and hypermediacy